Portland International Raceway is a track that favors champions.

 “The big surprise last year was that we qualified very well,” Bourdais told NBC Sports.
 “It had been kind of a trend in ‘18 for us that we were very comfortable and competitive with our road course package, and we did it again at Portland, and that was not the most straight forward or easy qualifying session either.”

 Indeed, Bourdais’ Saturday in Portland last year was anything but easy.
 After leading practice 1 on Friday morning, Bourdais took the top spot on the scoring pylon from Graham Rahal with minutes remaining in P3.
-But then he lost control of his car entering Turn 10 and spun before backing into the tire barrier, causing significant damage to his No. 18 Honda.
+But he then lost control of his car entering Turn 10 and spun before backing into the tire barrier, causing significant damage to his No. 18 Honda.

 With qualifying just over three hours away, Bourdais’ crew had to quickly scramble to put his car back together.
 Though Bourdais was intentionally scheduled to run a special purple and white livery that weekend, all of the replacement parts still sported the traditional black and yellow SealMaster colors.